 - Stay hydrated.
 Drink extra water before paddling out because saltwater dehydrates.

 - Take good care of your body just like an athlete would – train hard and surf harder.
 Pay attention to your nutrition and try to surf as often and as much as possible.

 - This particular tip is for the ladies: when surfing in a bikini top, go for a criss-cross back.
-This will do a better job at preventing your bra from slipping off.
+This will do a better job of preventing your bra from slipping off.

 Surfing equipment hacks